Mauraep8/verbum/README.md

 ## Updates

-Currently half-way done integrating the Redux Library in the "develop" branch.
+Currently, in the "develop" branch, I am re-working the entire app to integrate the Redux Library.